Pothulapati/tarunpothulapati-com/content/posts/TrafficSplitting-Linkerd.md

 ![](/images/v3-9b0b281a-a442-43db-bf7e-ab49a0d8862b.png)

-Now, Let's have the reviews service, only split traffic to v2 and v3 pods.
+Now, let's have the reviews service only split traffic to v2 and v3 versions of the application.

-In Linkerd, For Traffic Split, Services are used as the core objects, so we need two new reviews services that correspond to the pods.

-two new services `reviews-v2` and `reviews-v3` are created that correspond to the v2 and v3 pods respectively by applying the following YAML.
+In Linkerd's approach to traffic splitting, services are used as the core primitives.
+This, we need to create two new review services that correspond to the pods.
+In the following manifest, two new services `reviews-v2` and `reviews-v3` are created that correspond to the v2 and v3 pods respectively by using label selectors:

 ```yaml